Compliance Audit Committee

 - The decision of the committee may be appealed to the Ontario Court of Justice within 15 days after the decision is made and the court may make any decision the Committee could have made.

-- Once the auditor has completed the audit, the auditor will provide a report to the Committee, the City Clerk, the candidate and the applicant.
+- Once the auditor has completed the audit, the auditor will provide a report to the City Clerk, who forwards it to the committee, and to the candidate.

 - The Committee will consider the report within 30 days of receiving it and determine whether legal proceeding should be commenced against the candidate.